Health & Camp Safety - Glorieta Camps

 Water Quality

 Glorieta Camps watershed area (the surface area that collects and drains water from snow and rainfall) is 5,280 acres and runs in a north-south direction from Glorieta Baldy to the lake located in camp.
-Drinking water is supplied by two wells located within Glorieta Camps property.
+Drinking water is supplied by wells located within Glorieta Camps property.
 Our water is regularly monitored and tested, disinfected and is safe to drink by EPA standards.

 Automated External Defibrillator (AED)